£0.00 (0 items)

 'I did not see the point'

-and the other half is writing:
+and the other half are writing:

 'Brilliant'